 Frequent or persistent vomiting

 After surgery, a special diet will help your stomach heal.
 At first, you will just drink low-sugar liquids.
 You might have tea or broth, for instance.
 As you feel better, you’ll eat low-fat pureed or semisolid food, such as applesauce.
 When your system is ready, you’ll eat a range of foods in small amounts.

 Certain problems may occur after surgery, depending on the type of surgery you have.
 These problems can include:

 Malnutrition.
 Your body may not be able to absorb all the vitamins it needs.
-Symptoms include fatigue, swollen ankles, or excessive hair loss.
+Symptoms include fatigue, feeling cold, swollen ankles, or excessive hair loss.
 Take vitamin supplements as prescribed, for life, to help prevent this.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR